Direction-oriented Multi-objective Learning: Simple and Provable Stochastic Algorithms: Experiments

 \subsection{Supervised Learning}

-Following CAGrad\cite{liu2021conflict} and MoCo\cite{fernando2023mitigating}, we train our method for 200 epochs, using Adam optimizer with learning rate 0.0001 for the first 100 epochs and 0.00005 for the rest.
+We implement the methods based on the library released by ~\citep{navon2022multi}.
+Following ~\citep{liu2021conflict,fernando2023mitigating,navon2022multi}, we train our method for 200 epochs, using Adam optimizer with learning rate 0.0001 for the first 100 epochs and 0.00005 for the rest.
 The batch size for Cityscapes and NYU-v2 are 8 and 2 respectively.
 We compute the averaged test performance over the last 10 epochs as final performance measure.
 The inner projected gradient descent is performed with learning rate of 10 and momentum of 0.5 and 20 gradient descent steps are applied.
-We provide training and test loss curves for multiple tasks contained in both datasets in Fig.\ref{fig:cityscapes loss} and Fig.\ref{fig:nyuv2 loss}.
+The experiments on Cityscapes and NYU-v2 are run on RTX 3090 and Tesla V100 GPU, respectively.
+We also report additional experiment results over different $\lambda$ and $S=1$ in \Cref{tab:additional cityscapes} and \Cref{tab:additional nyuv2}.